kavyaa-p/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+There weren't any challenges encountered while building the app but I did have challenges during the submission process with creating the GIF.

 ## License